Gender Development Index: General debates

-Debates surrounding the life expectancy adjustment
+Criticism on Life Expectancy adjustment

-More specifically, there has been a lot of debate over the life-expectancy component of the GDI.
-As was mentioned previously, the GDI life expectancy section is adjusted to assume that women will live, normally, five years longer than men.
-This provision has been debated, and it has been argued that if the GDI was really looking to promote true equality, it would strive to attain the same life-expectancy for women and men, despite what might be considered a biological advantage or not.
-However, this may seem paradoxical in terms of policy implications, because, theoretically, this could only be achieved through providing preferential treatment to males, effectively discriminating against females.
-Yet, UN provide a number of strategies and plans giving preferential treatment to women and girls, not only for health issues but also for education or job opportunities.
-Furthermore, it has been argued that the GDI does not account for sex-selective abortion, meaning that the penalty levied against a country for gender inequality is less because it affects less of the population (see Sen, Missing Women).
+More specifically, there has been a lot of criticism over the Life-Expectancy component of the GDI.
+As was mentioned previously, the GDI life expectancy section is adjusted by assuming that women will automatically live five years longer than men.
+This provision has been criticized on multiple grounds; e.g. it has been argued that if the GDI was really looking to promote true equality, it would strive to attain the same life expectancy for women and men, despite what might be considered a "normalized" advantage.
+In terms of policy, this could be achieved through providing better treatment to men, which women's rights organizations sometimes argue to be discriminatory against women.
+Critics also argue that the UN provides a number of strategies and plans giving preferential treatment to women and girls that are not seen as discriminatory towards men ─ not only for health issues but also for education and job opportunities.
+Furthermore, it has been argued that the GDI does not account for sex-selective abortion, meaning that the penalty levied against a country for gender inequality is smaller as it affects less of the population (see Sen, Missing Women).